WEDNESDAY - APRIL 3 - 5:45 TO 7:00 PM - JUNIOR BALLROOM AB

 Larry's first design for Mattel was the Tri Baby/Buzz Off.
 He continued to work on many of the models from 1970 through 1974 and almost all of the vehicles from 1975 through the eighties, retired in 09, and still does a few cars a year.

-Lately Larry has designed the Bone Shaker®, ’66 Batmobile, Straight Pipes®, Corvette Grand Sport, H2GO,Tri Baby® Too, A-OK®, ’29 Pickup, Cadillac Pickup, ’41 Willys, Haul of Flame (the Hot Wheels® shuttle) and all the Larry’s Garage® cars.
+Lately Larry has designed the Bone Shaker®, ’66 Batmobile, Straight Pipes, Corvette Grand Sport, H2GO™, Tri-Baby Too, A-OK®, ’29 Pickup, Cadillac Pickup, ’41 Willys, Haul of Flame® (the Hot Wheels® shuttle) and all the Larry’s Garage™ cars.

 Now he spends his time at his “Elwoods Garage” working on real cars.

 Chris Walker “Night Stalker” burst onto the die-cast scene customizing cars for competition.
-After winning multiple awards, he focused his attention towards high-end custom pieces for celebrities and famous designers with his work appearing in the Hot Wheels® exhibit in the Peterson Automotive Museum in Los Angeles, CA. It was then that he got noticed by a few larger companies and started doing freelance work in packaging and graphics, and event cars for U.S. and International conventions.
+After winning multiple awards, he focused his attention towards high-end custom pieces for celebrities and famous designers.
+His workis on display at Foose Designs, was displayed at Mattel for Elliot Handlers Birthday, and is currently the only die-cast customizer to have his work appearing in the Hot Wheels® exhibit in the Peterson Automotive Museum in Los Angeles, CA. Expanding out into the die-cast world, he started doing freelance work in packaging and graphics for various die-cast companies, and doing event cars for various U.S. and International conventions.

 Julian Koiles has been with Hot Wheels packaging since 2014, designing and art directing the packaging for the Hot Wheels premium lines, which includes: Pop Culture, Car Culture, and Replica Entertainment.
 Along with the Premium line, Julian is also responsible for designing and art directing the packaging for RLC, Hot Wheels Core Track Sets and Play Sets, as well as many of the customized lines, such as the Target Retro Nostalgia line.
 Julian’s passion for cars, design, and serving the packaging needs of the Hot Wheels collector is evident in the painstaking research and development he does in the process of creating each and every package.